Balaganesh003/nextjs-netflix-clone/README.md

-#Netflix clone project
+# Netflix clone project

-> Used next Js, Tailwind and next auth
+-- Used next Js, Tailwind and next auth

-> Using the next auth we have enabled user login through google
+-- Using the next auth we have enabled user login through google